bouwe77/react-slides/readme.md

 ## Introduction

-react-slides are a bunch of React components that enable you to create a presentation deck of your own React components.
-Each of you components gets its own slide.
+react-slides enables you to create a presentation deck of your own React components.
+Each of your components get their own slide.

 ## Example

-What you do is create an array of all your components and pass that array as childr of the react-slides' Slides component:
+What you do is create an array of all your components and pass that array as child of the react-slides' Slides component:

 ```js
 import React from "react";